 Shivaji Nagar, Morshi Road, Amravati - 444603 India

-NAAC Accredited by Grade A with CGPA 3.13 (3rd Cycle)
+NAAC Accredited by Grade A+ with CGPA 3.42 (4th Cycle)

 UGC awarded status of College with Potential for Excellence (2nd Phase)

-Idenified by DST, Govt. of India for FIST and Sant Gadge Baba Amravati University as Lead College
+Sant Gadge Baba Amravati University as Lead College, and

 Department of Botany, Environmental Science and Central Instrumentation Cell, Shri Shivaji Science College, Amravati, in association with Cerebro Scientific, Navi Mumbai has organized ‘Four Day’s Hands on Workshop on Genome and Plasmid Isolation, PCR, RFLP AND PRIMER DESIGNING’.
 The prime objective behind organizing this workshop was to train upcoming Post Graduate Students and researchers in Modern Tools of Molecular Biology, Biotechnology and Bioinformatics.
 The workshop involved hands on training on Genome and Plasmid Isolation, PCR, RFLP and Primer Designing.

 This workshop had a target group of B. Sc.
 III and Post Graduate Students of Life Sciences.
 The course content of this workshop was delivered with hands on opportunity to every participant.
 Personal working with the modern expensive instrumentation was great learning experience for all the students.